kyma-project/kyma/docs/application-connector/docs/010-details-ac-deployment.md

 ## Install a Remote Environment

-The Remote Environment can be removed from Kyma using either Console UI or Kubectl.
+You can install a Remote Environment using either the Console UI or kubectl

-### Using the UI:
+### Using Console:

 - Go to the Kyma console UI.
 - Select Administration.